Parking

 For example, as parking is allowed on the west side on Mondays from 2:00am-6:00am, cars will be able to park on Sunday evening through Monday to accommodate overnight parking needs.

-• These two new, on-street parking options will be available through April 30, 2024 and will be re-evaluated at that point.
+- These two new, on-street parking options have been successful and will continue to be available through summer and winter.

 Existing Overnight Parking Lot Options